animatlabs/animatlabs.github.io/_drafts/2026-04-06-serilog-structured-logging.md

     .CreateLogger();
 ```

-Or mask inline with a custom enricher.
-Simpler approach — a regex-based sanitizer:
+For broader protection, a regex-based enricher catches anything that slips through:

 ```csharp
 using System.Text.RegularExpressions;